 - Pain that varies in intensity with movement

-- Impossible to move freely, for example, getting out of bed, tying shoelaces or lifting something off the ground.
+- Impossibility to move freely, for example, getting out of bed, tying shoelaces or lifting something off the ground.

 - Changes in skin sensitivity